sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS1 Society.md

 ## Secularism (2024)

 -   💭: **Definition** (Doctrine that opposes all forms of inter and intra religious domination), **Key terms** [Sarva Dh Sambhav (equal respect to all R), Complete separation vs Principled Distance] **Constitutional** (Article 25-28, Article 14/15/16, 42nd AA, 51A(e)-promote brotherhood; Right to religion is not absolute though), **Challenges/Threats to S** (Indv, Society, Pol, Admin-2.5% Sachar Rerport, PP Secularism rather than Cont Sec, Inter-national, Media), **Good example** (All faith prayer for new parl foundation), **Way Fwds** (Moral Education, Responsible Journalism via PCI Norms, Periodic convention of Nat Integration Council, UCC, PP oversight over spokesperson) **Conclusion** (Soul of R is one, encased in multiple forms-MG; There is no doubt Secularism is relevant to, and appropriate for India and thus must be defended from evils of communalism, casteism, party politics and obscurantaism); Intra-religious denominations examples- Caste discrimination, Prejudice against women, Sectarianism-Shia/Sunni sects) **Contemporary issues** (UCC, Triple Talaq, Sabrimala Case); Read yellow highlights below
--   **Concept:** _Secularization_ is to be understood as a process in which ties of religion, casteist and ethnic particularism are gradually transcended, in which the politics is defined on rationalist and ideological lines, and in which religion, caste and ethnicity are confined to the sphere of ‘private” life #readagain
+-   **Concept:** _Secularization_ is to be understood as a process in which ties of religion, casteist and ethnic particularism are gradually transcended, in which the politics is defined on rationalist and ideological lines, and in which religion, caste and ethnicity are confined to the sphere of ‘private” life
 -   🏅: Tolerance/Pluralism are the pillars of Indian secularism; Sachar Committee Report-2.5% in bureaucracy; Data on communal violences **2900** cases b/w 2017-2021; (_5 yrs from 17 pe khatra_), Madan Commission;
 -   Intro, Quotes, constitutional articles ✅
     -   Doctrine that opposes all forms of inter and intra religious domination (NCERT)